TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 Get current base URL
 --------------------

-To get the base URL of the current site (or other site configuration), use site
+To get the base URL of the current site (or other :ref:`site configuration <sitehandling>`), use site
 configuration:

 .. code-block:: php